Find out what theological study is all about with a taster term

 For the MA level taster modules, we usually require applicants to have academic experience of studying theology (or a relevant subject) at undergraduate level.

-The introductory taster modules cost £250 to study, and the MA level taster modules are £500.
-The fee is payable upon sign-up to your taster module of choice.
+The introductory taster terms cost £250 to study, and the MA level taster terms are £500.
+The fee is payable upon sign-up to your taster terms of choice.

-You will not earn a formal degree or qualification by studying a taster module.
+You will not earn a formal degree or qualification by studying a taster term.

-However, if you do choose to enrol in one of our degree programmes afterwards, the credits that you accrue through studying the taster module can be counted towards that qualification.
+However, if you do choose to enrol in one of our degree programs at a later date, your taster term learning can be counted towards that qualification.

-After completing your studies through the taster module, you are very welcome to continue your studies by applying to one of our theology degree programmes.
+After completing your taster term, you are very welcome to continue your studies by applying to one of our theology degree program.

-If you have completed an introductory taster module (Biblical Studies or Spirituality and Discipleship), you would be warmly welcomed onto our Certificate of Higher Education in Theology, Ministry and Mission programme.
+If you have completed an introductory taster module (Biblical Studies or Spirituality and Discipleship), you would be warmly welcomed onto our Certificate of Higher Education in Theology, Ministry and Mission.

-If you have completed an MA taster module, you might like to consider enrolling in postgraduate study at MA level.
+If you have completed an MA taster module, you may wish to enrol in postgraduate theology study at MA level.

-Of course, there’s always the option to engage in a Biblical Languages course, sign up for another taster module or if you’d like!
+Of course, there’s always the option to engage in a Biblical Languages course or sign up for another taster term if you’d like!

 If you are thinking about applying for ordination training now or in the future, we encourage you to get in touch with us and take advantage of the guidance and support we can offer you at this time.